leburgeon/HackShrooms/README.md

 ### Running the Project

-Run a local server using Python's built-in HTTP server:
+Run the game using a flask app.
+Run:

 ```bash
 python3 app.py